thunderbird/webext-docs/spacesToolbar.rst

       :name: [``defaultIcons``]
       :type: (string or :ref:`spacesToolbar.IconPath`)

-      The icon for the button in the spaces toolbar.
+      The paths to one or more icons for the button in the spaces toolbar.
 Defaults to the extension icon, if set to an empty string.

    .. api-member::